 A proxy can only act for up to two persons at an election unless they are a close relative (spouse, civil partner, parent, grandparent, brother, sister, child or grandchild).

-Application forms to appoint a proxy can be found on the Your Vote Matters website.
+Application forms to appoint a proxy can be found on Your Vote Matters website - voting by proxy

 If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or firstname.lastname@example.org

 You can appoint an emergency proxy up to 5pn on polling day in the following circumstances:

 - a mental health patient detained under civil powers, or

 - your occupation, service or employment means that you cannot go to a polling station.